Honey Fox Stakes: History

 The event was inaugurated on 25 May 1984 as the Honey Fox Stakes for three-year-old fillies over a distance of 1 1/16 miles and pitted the two divisional winners Oakbrook Lady, Delta Mary from the newly created Herecomesthebride Stakes which was held 16 days earlier.
 Oakbrook Lady was victorious over Delta Mary with longshot Lady Mellody a distant third in a time of 1:43 flat.

 The event was named after the winning mare Honey Fox who won thirteen races in her career including the Grade II Orchid Handicap.

 In 1985 Gulfstream Park introduced a new race which was a predecessor to today's named event, known as the Joe Namath Stakes which continued the conditions established in the inaugural running in 1984 with a shorter distance of one mile.
 This race was named after the New York Jets Super Bowl winning quarterback Joe Namath.
-In 1986 the event's conditions were changed to handicap which also saw a rename to Joe Namath Handicap.
+In 1986 the event's conditions were changed to handicap which also proceeded name the event as the Joe Namath Handicap.
 Gulfstream Park acknowledges that the Honey Fox Stakes had its beginnings from the Joe Namath Handicap.

 However, the name Honey Fox was used in events and a branch continued in 1985 and with the last running in 1991.

 Between 1985 and 1989 the event was held in split divisions.

 The event was upgraded to Grade III in 1994.

 The event was renamed to the Honey Fox Handicap in 2000 and between 2013 and 2017 it was run as a Grade II race.

 In 2009, the race was changed from a handicap to an stakes allowance weight basis and rename to the original name of the event - Honey Fox Stakes.